Ratamuse/GNUVario-TTGO-T5-website-anglais/_config/parametres_perso.md

 **system - MULTIDISPLAY_DURATION**

 default: 2000 milliseconds
-Display time of the different pages (in milliseconds)
+Alternative display time of the different pages (in milliseconds)

 **system - DEFAULT_DISPLAY_STAT_DURATION**

 default: 6
-time in sec display of the statistics screen at startup
+Duration in seconds of display time of the "statistics" page

 **system - URL_UPDATE**